 Not all companies must provide COBRA coverage.
 Very small companies, generally those with fewer than 20 employees, need not comply.
 (Consult with your benefits attorney to be sure you correctly determine whether your company must comply with COBRA.)
 Small companies, however, may have responsibilities very similar to those of COBRA under state mini-COBRA laws.
 Check with employment or benefits counsel to determine whether your small business has mini-COBRA duties.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was passed in part to address another area of employee concern about their health benefits — whether they could obtain coverage for health conditions they or their families had before they obtained benefits under a new health plan.
 HIPAA answered this question by restricting a group health plan’s ability to choose not to cover preexisting medical conditions and to discriminate against a person based on certain health-status factors.
-HIPAA’s preexisting-condition rules generally apply to any employer with a group health plan that has two or more participants who are current employees.

 Other HIPAA provisions aim to protect the privacy and security of your employees’ and their dependents’ health records.
-The privacy rules apply to both paper and electronic records, and the security rules apply only to electronic records.
+The privacy rules apply to both paper and electronic records, while the security rules apply only to electronic records.
 HIPAA’s medical-information privacy and security requirements generally apply to “covered entities,” namely, health plans, health care information clearinghouses, and health care providers.
 (Many HIPAA requirements also apply to a covered entity's "business associates.")
 Even though employers aren’t specifically considered covered entities, you may need to have procedures in place to protect the confidentiality of any protected health information (also known as PHI) that may come to your attention.